≥90% of participants will know how to manage pain appropriately.

 Pain is “an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.”
 Nerve stimulation leads to the physical component of pain.
 Pain results from an injury and may be confined to a discrete area, or it can be generalized in conditions like fibromyalgia.
 Nerve fibers transmit pain impulses to the brain where the brain can personalize the pain experience.1

 Patients may experience acute, chronic, or cancer pain.
 Acute pain follows injury to the body and generally disappears as healing takes place.
 There is identifiable pathology that accounts for the pain.
-It may arise from operative procedures or from tissue trauma associated with an inflammatory process.
+It may arise from operative procedures or tissue trauma associated with an inflammatory process.
 It may be associated with objective physical signs, such as increased heart rate, increased blood pressure, and pallor (autonomic nervous system activity), making patients "look" like they are in pain.

 Chronic non-malignant pain is pain that lasts for an extended period.
 There may or may not be known as active pathology to account for the suffering that the individual is experiencing.
 Chronic pain, in contrast to acute pain, is rarely accompanied by signs of autonomic nervous system activity.2